Benefits of the Cleavers Plant: A Spring Herb for Health

 • Cleavers can help cool inflamed skin conditions such as eczema, acne, and psoriasis.

 Cleavers is best used as a nourishing herbal infusion.
-This term, coined by Herbalist, Susan Weed, refers to a long infused tea that takes on more of a nourishing food-like quality rather than a casual tea.
-To a one quart jar, fill loosely with fresh cleavers stems and leaves (flowers too if it’s in flower) and pour over boiling water.
+This term, coined by Herbalist Susan Weed, refers to a long-infused tea that takes on more of a nourishing food-like quality rather than a casual tea.
+To a one quart jar, fill loosely with fresh cleavers stems and leaves (flowers too if availble) and pour over boiling water.
 Place a lid on the jar and let steep for 4 to 6 hours.
-Strain and refrigerate and drink with ice and a sprig of mint.
+Strain and refrigerate, and drink with ice and a sprig of mint.

 Making a Cleavers vinegar can preserve the medicine for months and create a versatile way to use this potent herb.
 Use a quart jar, fill with chopped cleavers loosely halfway up the jar.
 Use a clean spoon or chopstick to stir and push the herb down.
 Make sure the vinegar completely covers the herb.
 Fill the jar with organic apple cider vinegar.
 I like to use parchment paper over the opening before placing the lid on the jar to keep the metal lid from rusting (or from a plastic lid coming in contact with the acidic vinegar).
 Allow to steep for 4 weeks.
 Strain and use in the kitchen when making dressings or cooking.
 You can also add a shot of this vinegar to water or beverages.
 You can also add to the bath!

-Making a juice with cleaves is also a wonderful, very potent way to receive lymph and kidney support.
+Making a juice with cleavers is also a wonderful, very potent way to receive lymph and kidney support.
 Juice large amounts of the stems and leaves.
 You can take a small shot of the straight juice or add this juice to a beverage or water or even make a veggie juice with this cleavers juice as part of the recipe.
-I personally love to freeze the juice in ice cube trays to preserve the cleavers and use an ice cube or two in a beverage when I feel I need the support of this herb.
+I love to freeze the juice in ice cube trays to preserve the cleavers and use an ice cube or two in a beverage when I need this herb’s support.
 You can freeze the juice for a few months to have it on hand.

 Contraindications: Cleavers is contraindicated in diabetes due to its diuretic action.
-Those experiencing edemas due to impaired heart or kidney function also are cautioned in taking diuretics in many medical texts.
+Those experiencing edemas due to impaired heart or kidney function are also cautioned about taking diuretics in many medical texts.
 As always, avoid herbs if you are pregnant and/or breastfeeding, and talk to your health care practitioner before introducing any new herb into your life.
 There are no known herb-drug interactions with cleavers.

 Learn about 20 edible weeds in the garden!